nhuydev1704/nhuydev1704/README.md

 ## ✏️ My Blog

-I used my knowledge to build a blog and share it with everyone - You can find my blogs on here: <a href="https://nhuydev.tk"> Blog Nhuydev </a>
+I used my knowledge to build a blog and share it with everyone - You can find my blogs on here: <a target="_blank" href="https://nhuydev.tk"> Blog Nhuydev </a>

 ## 📈 Github Stats